LorinRicker/wallowa/README.md

 **pgmheaderfixup.rb** --

-**process.rb** -- *nix geeks and sys-admins know how to kill an errant process, supposing that she can identify it, usually with pipe-tricks like `ps aux | grep bad_proc_name`.
+**process.rb** -- *nix geeks and sys-admins know how to kill an errant process, supposing that s/he can identify it, usually with pipe-tricks like `ps aux | grep bad_proc_name`.
 Sometimes you may see this as `ps aux | grep [b]ad_proc_name` just so the grep-process itself doesn't show in the output.
 This script handles both "show process" and "kill that process" -- its `--kill` option makes that difference, so this one's kind'a bi-modal.
 Use directly as `process [options] proc_name`, it's a `SHOW SYSTEM` VMS-equivalent.

-My bash profile script sets two aliases, `killmy` and `killsys` to do `process --kill` for  personal or system/world processes.
+My bash profile script sets two aliases, `killmy` to do `process --kill` (and `killsys` for `sudo /home/user/bin/process --kill`) for personal or system/world processes.
 Because of obvious parallels between Linux and VMS, this script is designed to work for both operating systems, although it has not (yet) been tested and deployed on VMS (as of Jan'16, I have received a beta release of Ruby v2.2 for OpenVMS, and am participating in check-out testing for this port).
 This script was also the subject of a Ruby introductory presentation at OpenVMS Bootcamp 2014, Boston.

 **purgekernel.rb** --